 Bad pitching is a terribly hard habit to break, even when you know what you’re supposed to be doing.
 The cost of success is constant vigilance!

-That’s why, when you attend my 30×500 Product Launch Class, you’ll spend 2+ weeks on pitches alone.
-I have my students write pitch after pitch after pitch, and dissect even more.
-We do live pitch writing, live pitch critiques, and pile on the exercises & feedback.
+That’s why, when you attend my 30×500 Product Launch Class, you’ll spend several exercises on pitches alone.
+We do live pitch writing, live pitch critiques, and if you upgrade for the 4 weeks of post-class exercises, pile on the exercises & feedback.

 And that’s before there’s any product to sell!